Porto start Sanusi, Mbemba and Marega for Olympique Marseille clash | Goal.com

 Porto start Sanusi, Mbemba and Marega for Olympique Marseille clash

-Zaidu Sanusi, Moussa Marega and Chancel Mbemba have been handed a starter’s role as FC Porto take on Olympique Marseille in Tuesday night’s Champions League encounter.
+Zaidu Sanusi, Moussa Marega and Chancel Mbemba have been handed starters roles as FC Porto take on Olympique Marseille in Tuesday night’s Champions League encounter.

 They would be eyeing their second victory when they host Marseille, who are without a win after two games.